qitianshi/cpp-computing2020/Dynamic programming/MaximumSubsequence/Description.md

 # Maximum subsequence
-Find the contiguous subsequence with the largest sum.
+Find the largest sum for a contiguous subsequence.

 ## Description
-Given a sequence of numbers, `S`, find the contiguous subsequence that has the largest possible sum.
+Given a sequence of numbers, `S`, find the largest possible sum for a contiguous subsequence.

 ## Constraints
 `Sᵢ ∈ ℤ`